What Is Beyond Pesticides?

 Beyond Pesticides provides the public with useful information on pesticides and alternatives to their use.
 With this information, people can and do protect themselves and the environment from the potential adverse public health and environmental effects associated with the use and misuse of pesticides.

 Beyond Pesticides has historically taken a two-pronged approach to the pesticide problem by identifying the risks of conventional pest management practices and promoting non-chemical and least toxic management alternatives.
 The organization's primary goal is to affect change through local action, assisting individuals and community-based organizations to stimulate discussion on the hazards of toxic pesticides, while providing information of safe alternatives.

 Beyond Pesticides has sought to bring to a policy forum in Washington, DC and state capitals the pesticide problem and solutions we have become aware of on a day-to-day basis.
 Beyond Pesticides exists to help make difficult, often daily, decisions about pest management and to make these decisions in a manner that protects human health and the environment.

 Publications and Membership

-Beyond Pesticides produces the informative newsletter Pesticides and You (PAY), which is published quarterly, provides in-depth articles and is a voice for pesticide safety and alternatives.
+Beyond Pesticides produces the informative quarterly publication Pesticides and You (PAY), which provides in-depth articles and is a voice for pesticide safety and alternatives.
 Additionally, our Daily News Blog is updated every day, providing the most current information on pesticide issues.
 Beyond Pesticides has available publications to assist you with pest and pesticide related issues.
 Every year, the Beyond Pesticides National Pesticide Forum brings together scientists and activists from around the country.